Magi: The Labyrinth of Magic: Anime

-During the Shogakukan's Jisedai World Hobby Fair '12 Summer event, an anime television adaptation was announced on the event's official website.
-The anime series, produced by A-1 Pictures, aired on MBS/TBS's 5:00 p.m timeslot from October 7, 2012, to March 31, 2013.
+During the Shogakukan's Jisedai World Hobby Fair '12 Summer event in June 2012, an anime television adaptation was announced.
+Produced by A-1 Pictures, the series aired on MBS and TBS from October 7, 2012, to March 31, 2013.
 For the first 12 episodes, the opening theme song is "V.I.P." by SID and the ending theme song is "Yubi Bōenkyō" by Nogizaka46.
 From episode 13 onwards, the opening song is "Matataku Hoshi no Shita de" by Porno Graffitti and the ending is "The Bravery" by Supercell.

-Just after the end of the anime series, a second season titled Magi: The Kingdom of Magic was announced.
-The series aired, at the same timeslot of the first season, from October 6, 2013, to March 30, 2014.
-For the first 13 episodes, the opening theme song is "Anniversary" by SID and the ending theme song is "Eden" by Aqua Timez, while from episode 14 onwards, the opening theme song is "Hikari" by ViViD and the ending theme song is "With You/With Me" by 9nine.
+After the end of the first season, a second season, Magi: The Kingdom of Magic, was announced.
+The season aired from October 6, 2013, to March 30, 2014.
+For the first 13 episodes, the opening theme song is "Anniversary" by SID and the ending theme song is "Eden" by Aqua Timez, while from episode 14 onwards, the opening theme song is "Hikari" by Vivid and the ending theme song is "With You/With Me" by 9nine.

 The series debuted in North America on October 10, 2012, on Crunchyroll and Hulu.
 Aniplex of America licensed the series and its English dub was streamed on Viz Media's Neon Alley service starting on October 18, 2013.
 In December 2019, Funimation added the series to its streaming service.
-It has also been licensed by Viz Media Europe in Europe, Kazé in the UK (distributed by Manga Entertainment), and by Madman Entertainment in Australia.
+It was licensed by Viz Media Europe in Europe, Kazé in the UK (distributed by Manga Entertainment), and by Madman Entertainment in Australia.